Skip to content

 Dark Current

-The dark current for a silicon photodiode approximately doubles for every 10C10^{\circ}C in temperature rise4, giving rise to the following equation:
+The dark current for a silicon photodiode approximately doubles for every 10C10\unit{^{\circ}C} in temperature rise, giving rise to the following equation:4

-The dark current at 25C25^{\circ}C is usually specified in the photodiode’s datasheet.
+The dark current at 25C25\unit{^{\circ}C} is usually specified in the photodiode’s datasheet.
 Using this equation, you can then find the dark current for any other temperature.

 Basic Photodiode-based Transimpedance Amplifier Circuit

 Photodiodes are commonly used to measure light intensities.
-But the output of a photodiode is a very small current (typically pApA), which isn’t very useful for measuring.
-A common “analogue front-end” to add to a photodiode is a transimpedance amplifier using an op-amp, as shown in This is a placeholder for the reference: fig-simple-transimpedance-photodiode-circuit.
+But the output of a photodiode is a very small current (typically pA\mathrm{pA}), which isn’t very useful for measuring.
+A common “analogue front-end” to add to a photodiode is a transimpedance amplifier using an op-amp, as shown in the schematic below.
 The transimpedance amplifier converts the very small current into a much larger voltage.
 This voltage can then be used to control other parts of a circuit or can be fed into an ADC for digitizing before being read by a microcontroller.

-A basic transimpedance amplifier circuit to convert the photodiodes light-dependent current into a measurable voltage.
-The output can be used to control other analog circuitry are can be connected to an ADC.
+A basic transimpedance amplifier circuit to convert the photodiode’s light-dependent current into a measurable voltage.
+The output can be used to control other analog circuitry or can be connected to an ADC.

-Because the op-amps non-inverting is tied to ground, the inverting input is a “virtual ground” (it also stays at 0V).
+Because the op-amp’s non-inverting input is tied to ground, the inverting input is a “virtual ground” (it also stays at 0V0\unit{V}).
 Because the diode current IDI_D has no-where to go but through the resistor RfR_f, this gives the simple equation:

 VOUT=IDRf\begin{align*} V_{OUT} &= I_D R_f \end{align*}

-The current noise density of the circuit is6:
+The current noise density of the circuit is:7

 IN=4kTRf\begin{align*} I_N = \sqrt{\frac{4kT}{R_f}} \end{align*}